 So, how does an exosome actually deliver its message?
 It’s a fascinating process that happens in one of three ways.
 First, the receiving cell can simply absorb the exosome, bringing its entire cargo inside to influence the cell’s function directly.
 Second, the exosome can act like a key, docking onto specific receptors on the outside of the target cell to trigger a response without ever going inside.
 Finally, it can merge with the target cell’s outer membrane, effectively becoming part of it.
 This intricate communication system is essential for everything from immune responses to tissue growth and daily maintenance.

-Where Do Different Exosomes Come From?
+Where Do Exosomes Originate?

 The most important thing to understand about an exosome is where it comes from.
 The message an exosome carries is determined entirely by its parent cell.
 Exosomes from healthy, vibrant cells carry signals for healing and regeneration.
 On the other hand, exosomes released by unhealthy cells—like those in an inflamed joint—can carry pro-inflammatory signals that make the problem worse.
 This is why the source of exosomes used in therapy is critical.
 For treating conditions like rheumatoid arthritis, we use exosomes derived from mesenchymal stem cells (MSCs).
 These specific exosomes are packed with powerful anti-inflammatory and regenerative instructions, making them ideal for calming the autoimmune response and promoting tissue repair.